Should You Eat Before Yoga?

 "Should I eat before I practice?"

-SPOILER: There’s no one-size-fits-all answer.
+SPOILER: It depends.
+As there’s no one-size-fits-all answer.

 What {and when} you eat can change everything, your energy, your focus, your comfort on the mat.